FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/appendix/refunds.md

 //applies where charge class is correction????

+REMINDER: need a headline on why REDUND is not a first class item... i..e. it is meant to be captured in usage and purchase make this clearer

 Refunds & late arriving costs are examples of.... represent line items that appear in the FOCUS data set to support any scenarios where providers need to adjust a charge to a consumer.
 These scenarios include: